MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

     having ultimate responsibility for running the domain securely and effectively.

-Mesh TAP will allow participants to provision multiple tenants.
+Mesh Public Preview will allow participants to provision multiple tenants.
 Provisioning up your primary production tenant for Mesh is recommended because it will give you the biggest scope to test with, but it may create overhead work through internal procedures and approvals.
-You may also want to provision tenants for test/dev/pre-production Because all users who will be participating in immersive experiences together must have accounts together in the same Azure Active Directory, and you may want to consider using a separate tenant if you want to collaborate with people outside your production tenant; guest accounts in AAD do not have access to Mesh immersive experiences.
+You may also want to provision tenants for test/dev/pre-production.
+Because all users who will be participating in immersive experiences together must have accounts together in the same Microsoft Entra (formerly Azure Active Directory), you may want to consider using a separate tenant if you want to collaborate with people outside your production tenant; guest accounts in Entra do not have access to Mesh experiences.
 There is no technical barrier to creating user accounts in a production tenant for people who do not work for that organization, but there may be strong business reasons against doing so.
 However, creating additional tenants will increase complexity